Quiche lorraine is made with cream, milk, eggs, gruyère cheese and bacon for a delightfully rich and flavorful breakfast pastry.

 What to serve with quiche: Quiche is typically served at breakfast or bunch with coffee and tea.
 It goes well with a simple mixed green salad or fresh fruit salad to cut the richness of the quiche.
 Quiche may also be served at lunch with a cup of soup.

 Quiche lorraine is one of my favorite dishes to serve at brunch.
 Made homemade with the right ingredients, it is always a crowd pleaser.
+If you prefer a vegetarian quiche, try my spinach mushroom quiche recipe.
 What occasion are you making quiche for?
 I’d love to see it!
 Tag @ifyougiveablondeakitchen on social media when you try this recipe.

 - 1 partially baked tart shell (

 - 8 slices bacon, , cut into 1/2-inch pieces

 - ¾ cup whole milk, (low-fat works too)

 - 2 egg yolks,, room temperature